 Shrimp Aguachile with Mango is a vibrant, spicy dish, similar to a ceviche and made with tender shrimp, cucumbers, red onions, and mango in an incredible green sauce.
+This Mexican seafood recipe is light and refreshing and makes a great appetizer or lunch.

-The first time my dad made Shrimp Aguachile, I could not stop eating it, and it wasn't just me.
+The first time my dad made shrimp aguachile, I could not stop eating it, and it wasn't just me.
 As I glanced around the table, my whole family went back for seconds, thirds.
 It really is difficult to resist this dish with its amazing combination of citrusy, sweet, crunchy and spice.

 What is Aguachile?

 Many say the original dish come from Sinaloa, a state in northwestern Mexico.
-However, as it’s popularity has spread throughout Mexico and even the U.S., the recipe has taken on different forms with the mix of ingredients varying from one recipe to another.
+However, as its popularity has spread throughout Mexico and even the U.S., the recipe has taken on different forms with the mix of ingredients varying from one recipe to another.

 In today’s recipe, the aguachile features tender shrimp, cucumbers, red onions, and mango.
-These are then covered in an incredible green sauce made with ingredients like cilantro, jalapeños and habanero.
+These are then covered in an incredible green sauce made with ingredients like cilantro, jalapeños, and habanero.
 It is a vibrant, spicy dish that will have you going back for more.

-How to Make Shrimp Aguachile with Mango
+How to Make Aguachiles Verdes

 - Place the frozen shrimp in a big bowl of cold water or under cold, running water until defrosted.
 I recommend using peeled, deveined shrimp as this will make your life so much easier, but that is up to you.